rbisdorff/Digraph3/docSphinx/tutorial.rst

 A unique stable bipolar-valued high and low fixpoint is attained at the third iteration with *a7* positively confirmed (about 75% criteria significance majority) as member of this terminal pre-kernel, whereas the membership of *a3* in this pre-kernel appears indeterminate.
 All the remaining nodes have *negative* membership characteristic values and are hence positively excluded from this pre-kernel.

-When we reconsider in the graphviz drawing of this outranking digraph in Fig. 70 and Fig. 44 (see ':ref:`Kernel-Tutorial-label`' tutorial),
+When we reconsider in the graphviz drawing of this outranking digraph in Fig. 70 (see the tutorial ':ref:`Kernel-Tutorial-label`' Fig. 44),

 .. figure:: bestWorstOrientation.png
    :width: 300 px